SyedZaryabFahim/Afkbot/README.md

 The bot works in any chat it is added to.

-# MADE BY POOKIE TECH TEAM
-- BY Zaryab!
+- REGARDS Zaryab!
-- Pookie_Updates
+  - Pookie_Updates.t.me
-- TheRichFamily
+  - TheRichFamily.t.me